An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Introduction

+Our proposed analysis framework consists of two components: (1) A pair of evaluation metrics that describe the window-level and interaction-level quality of behavior predictions by the system at a given window length, and (2) A step-by-step procedure that progressively examines how these metrics for a given behavior change as the window length is varied, based on which the appropriate window length is determined.
+We conduct our analysis on the Couples Therapy corpus \citep{christensen2004} which contains real-life interactions coded for a large and diverse set of behaviors in human interaction.
+We then compare our findings against existing literature on similar behavior analyses using modalities such as audio, as well as work in psychology related to constructs such as affect and personality traits.

-This paper is structured as follows: In Sec.~\ref{sec:related}, we describe existing work in psychology and speech processing that has dealt with related problems, following which we formally define our problem of interest in Sec.~\ref{sec:problem} to distinguish our scope and approach from existing work.
-Sec.~\ref{ssec:windows} and \ref{ssec:models} describe the process of window-based scoring of behavior from text using two different machine learning methods, an N-gram-based maximum likelihood model and a Deep Neural Network-based estimation model.
-Following this, Sec.~\ref{ssec:analysis} introduces the intrinsic and extrinsic metrics for evaluating the behavior quantification of the machine learning models and explains the procedure by which these metrics are employed to determine the appropriate observation window lengths for different behavior constructs.
-Sec.~\ref{sec:data} then describes the dataset on which we apply our analysis, the Couples Therapy corpus, which consists of interactions between married couples that are rated by human experts for a large, diverse set of behavior codes.
-Finally, in Sec.~\ref{sec:results}, we present and detail the results of our observation window length analysis in both models, followed by a discussion of findings that are consistent across both models and how they address the questions posed earlier.
-We present our conclusions in Sec.~\ref{sec:conc_futwor} and comment on potential improvements and extensions to this work.
+This paper is structured as follows: In Sec.~\ref{sec:related}, we describe existing work in psychology and machine learning that has dealt with related problems, following which we formally define our problem of interest in Sec.~\ref{sec:problem}.
+We then introduce our proposed analysis metrics and procedure in Sec.~\ref{sec:analysis} and explain how they address the problem of determining appropriate observation window lengths for behaviors.
+Sec.~\ref{sec:data} then describes the Couples Therapy dataset, followed by details of our experimental setup in Sec.~\ref{sec:experiment}.
+Finally, in Sec.~\ref{sec:results}, we present our findings and discuss their implications for the research questions posed earlier.
+We conclude in Sec.~\ref{sec:conc_futwor} and comment on potential improvements and extensions to this work.